PGilbertSchmitt/ratatooey-bot/README.md

 ![alt text](images/new-rotation.png)

 - `Join` - Join this rotation as a member (limited to 8 members for Magic rotations).
 Any member of the server can join.
-- `Start` - This ends the pending status of the rotation, which effectively "finishes" it.
+- `Start` - This ends the pending status of the rotation, which effectively locks in the members.
 Either the Admin or the initiator of the rotation can start it.
 - `Delete` - Delete the pending rotation.
 Either the Admin or the initiator of the rotation can start it.

 If there is already a pending (unstarted) rotation on the server, this command will fail.
 The pending rotation will either need to be started or deleted first before a new one can be created.